Sea daisy

-Sea daisies (infraclass Concentricycloidea; order Peripodida) make up an unusual group of deep-sea taxa belonging to the phylum Echinodermata, with three species described in the genus Xyloplax.
-Intestine and anus are absent.
+Sea daisies (infraclass Concentricycloidea; order Peripodida) make up an unusual group of deep‑sea taxa belonging to the phylum Echinodermata, with three species described in the genus Xyloplax.
+The intestine and anus are absent.

 Distribution

-Sea daisies have been discovered in three localities, including deep-sea habitats off New Zealand, the Bahamas and most recently from the northern central Pacific.
-They have been collected primarily from sunken, deep-sea (1000+ meters) wood.
+Sea daisies have been discovered in three localities: deep‑sea habitats off New Zealand, the Bahamas, and the northern central Pacific.
+They have been collected primarily from sunken, deep‑sea (1,000+ meters) wood.
 Although known from only a handful of specimens initially, many specimens have now been collected from the Bahamas.
+In 2026, their known habitat was expanded to depths of up to 5,634 meters after being found to inhabit whale-falls in the Diamantia Zone in the southeastern Indian Ocean.

 Classification

 Since they were discovered in 1986, their position within the echinoderms has been debated.
 At first they were placed in a new class, Concentricycloidea, since it was unclear whether they might have affinities with asteroids or ophiuroids.
-The former view gained acceptance, and since 2006, they are currently considered a sister group to the Infraclass Neoasteroidea, which represents all post-Paleozoic asteroids within the Class Asteroidea.
+The former view gained acceptance, and since 2006, they have been considered a sister group to the Infraclass Neoasteroidea, which represents all post-Paleozoic asteroids within the Class Asteroidea.